 ESAs provide companionship and emotional support to people with anxiety, depression, or other mental health conditions.
 Unlike service animals trained to perform specific tasks for their owners, ESAs do not require any special training.
 In most cases, all you need to qualify for an emotional support cat is a letter from a mental health professional indicating that the animal would be beneficial for your mental health.

-While there are some exceptions, most landlords and airlines will accept this letter as proof that your cat is an ESA.
+While there are some exceptions, most landlords will accept this letter as proof that your cat is an ESA.
 As a result, emotional support cats can provide much-needed companionship and support to people with mental health conditions.
-If you think an emotional support cat could help improve your mental health, talk to your mental health professional about whether or not you would qualify.
+Qualified conditions include:

 Emotional support cats provide companionship and emotional comfort to their owners.
 They are typically brought into the home by people who suffer from anxiety, depression, or other mental health disorders.
 While emotional support cats are not service animals, they can provide much-needed companionship and love.